codersquid/example-it2015-scrape/README.md

 # example-it2015-scrape
 example of scrape with new steve scraper.
 For PyCon Italia 2015.

+Everyone has different conference sites and ways of posting schedules.
+There is no common scraping code that will work from conference to conference, or year to year.
+I end up writing one-off throw-away code

-In conjection with getting the youtube data from steve, I also wrote some junky one-off throw-away code to scrape their conference site to get descriptions and speaker information.
+In conjection with getting the youtube data from steve, I also wrote junky one-off throw-away code to scrape their conference site to get descriptions and speaker information.
 (I didn't find any way to call an api to get a list of all the talks in machine readable form).